 However, you don’t need to be paying an arm and a leg for the insurance.
 In fact, there is a simple and effective way to lower your insurance, so that you aren’t squeezing everything you’ve got out of your savings.

-At the end of the day, homeowners insurance is important, but it shouldn’t be causing you to go broke.
+At the end of the day, homeowners insurance is important, but it shouldn’t be causing you to spend much from your salary and go broke.
 Here is how to lower your homeowners insurance cost in five easy steps.

 Raise your deductible